-We've already noted that the need to use new pedagogies to introduce students to knowledge in general.
+We've already noted the need to use new pedagogies to introduce students to knowledge in general.
 Another implication of the growing importance of complexity approaches is that we need to add knowledge of complexity to the curriculum - i.e. there is new 'content' or understanding to address.
-In this section we briefly outline the scope of that content.

-Complexity takes a biological systems view of the world.
-There is an emphasis on interconnections between the various system components.
+Complexity takes a biological systems view of the world, with an emphasis on interconnections between the various system components.
 The following concepts are central to knowledge of the characteristics of complex systems and how they behave:

-- .
-The whole is more than the sum of its parts. - The greater the diversity (heterogeneity) of the different parts in a system, the more resilient it is likely to be. - Systems evolve dynamically over time, self-organise and their global properties are said to be emergent. - Change is non-linear and properties are emergent, so small consequences can have large effects that might not have been anticipated or predicted. - There are constant interactions between any system and its surrounding environment so the boundaries of a system are typically 'fuzzy' it is said to be open.

-- Understanding the dynamics of networks and their topologies becomes essential for many social and natural sciences. - .
-Uncertainty: some things are knowable, but others are irreducibly uncertain.
-Embracing uncertainty and dealing with ambiguity become essential skills. - .
-Agent Based Models are increasingly used to understand how system level properties relate to the individual agent behavior within them.
+- The whole is more than the sum of its parts. - The greater the diversity (heterogeneity) of the different parts in a system, the more resilient it is likely to be. - Systems evolve dynamically over time, self-organise and their global properties are said to be emergent. - Change is non-linear and properties are emergent, so small consequences can have large effects that might not have been anticipated or predicted. - There are constant interactions between any system and its surrounding environment so the boundaries of a system are typically 'fuzzy' - it is said to be open. - Understanding the dynamics of networks and their topologies becomes essential for many social and natural sciences. - Uncertainty: some things are knowable, but others are irreducibly uncertain.
+Embracing uncertainty and dealing with ambiguity become essential skills. - Agent Based Models are increasingly used to understand how system level properties relate to the individual agent behavior within them.

-Some topics in the current curriculum include some complex systems concepts.
-Examples are evolution and equilibrium.
-However ideas about complexity are not typically foregrounded when addressing these topics, nor are ideas about complexity exploited across disciplines.
+Some topics in the current curriculum include some complex systems concepts, such as evolution, equilibrium, identity and sustainability.
+However, ideas about complexity are not typically foregrounded when addressing these topics, nor are ideas about complexity exploited across disciplines.
 Complexity science requires these concepts to be embedded into a rich new conceptual framework.

-The dominant stance of science in education is reductionist.
+The dominant stance in education is reductionist.
 Breaking things into their parts to make the ideas more accessible has been a major ingredient of effective learning strategies.
 In effect, without it ever being a learning goal, or perhaps ever being mentioned, students have been taught reductionism as a core methodology for tackling problems.
 The organisation of the curriculum has also been reductionist, breaking knowledge up into subject silos that typically remain unconnected from each other.
 With the emergence of complexity science these familiar education practices are being re-evaluated, opening opportunities to reconnect the natural, the social sciences and the arts.

-We emphasize that complexity science does not reject a reductionist approach.
+We emphasize that complexity does not reject a reductionist approach.
 The aim is simply to acquire the skill to decide when a reductionist approach is fit for purpose, when it is not, and what the tools are for those kinds of problems.
-Complexity science does not offer solutions to every difficult problem.
-But there is continuous progress and more importantly there is every indication that it will feature prominently during the adult lives of students who are in school today.
+Complexity does not offer solutions to every difficult problem.
+But there is continuous progress and, more importantly, there is every indication that it will feature prominently during the adult lives of students who are in school today.